-Premiering at 7.30pm on Wednesday 21st September, this series directed and presented by filmmaker Rachel Perkins, reveals the truth of Australia’s past.
+The Australian Wars premiered on SBS on Wednesday 21st September 2022, this series directed and presented by filmmaker Rachel Perkins, reveals the truth of Australia’s past.

 The British claim to the Australian continent, that disregarded First Nations peoples’ sovereignty and their custodianship of country for thousands of years, set in train brutal conflicts that unfolded for more than 100 years.
 Over three episodes, Rachel journeys across the continent to explore the breadth of warfare, strategy, and forceful resistance that occurred.
 The lives of Aboriginal warriors, women and children, military men, governors, and settlers are illuminated as they grapple with the forces of war.
 It’s also an exploration of the here and now, the legacy of war, and how Australia today engages with this truth.

 The Australian Wars presents a compelling awakening to an Australian history not commonly known or understood.
 Dramatic reconstructions combined with interviews with historians, Elders, descendants of warriors, and survivors, bring this sweeping story to life.

 In recognition of the documentary’s immense educational value, Blackfella Films and SBS Learn have collaborated with Culture is Life, to publish curriculum-aligned education resources about the Frontier Wars.